jasonrogena/ma3map-api/README.md

     npm install pg

-Running the server (make sure your are still in the server dir)
+Running the server (make sure your are still in the server dir):

     npm start